-Since domestication, some 4000 years ago, ducks have been used for their meat, eggs and feathers.
+Since domestication some 4000 years ago, ducks have been used for their meat, eggs and feathers.
 Today, duck products are still very popular and remain in strong demand, particularly in Asia.
-In Australia the duck industry is an important new industry valued at $41 million per annum.
-Production is rapidly increasing , fueled by a dramatic increase in the demand for duck meat.
+In Australia, production is rapidly increasing, fuelled by a dramatic increase in the demand for duck meat.
 Globally, Australia is very young in terms of the history of duck as a commercial enterprise.
-It is only during the past 30 years that the duck industry in Australia has really grown, with two main companies, Pepe’s Ducks and Luv-a-Duck.
-These companies have capitalised on improvements in duck growth fueled by research in Europe and North America and by adapting this to suit Australian conditions.
+It is only since the 1970s -80s that the duck industry in Australia has really expanded, with two main companies, Pepe’s Ducks and Luv-a-Duck.
+These companies have capitalised on improvements in duck growth which has been fuelled by research in Europe and North America and by adapting this to suit Australian conditions.

 Pepe’s Ducks Pty Ltd has two different types of Peking ducks; the Grimaud duck (French) and the Cherry Valley duck (English); both world leaders in terms of duck genetics.
-They have 4 strategically placed breeder farms and 2 hatcheries supplying 21 growing farms.
+They have four strategically placed breeder farms and two hatcheries which supply 21 growing farms.

 Indian Runners (Anas platyrhynchos) are used for their prolific egg producing ability.
 They are capable of producing 365 eggs in a year.
 The breed originates from Asia and can be identified by its tall, upright stance.